-I have presented at the Foothills Camera Club a few times over the years, and it’s always great to share photos and knowledge with fellow photographers.
+The Foothills Camera Club is Calgary’s oldest camera club and a great place to learn from and share with other photographers.
+I have presented at the club a few times over the years, and it’s always great to share photos and knowledge with fellow photographers.
 This year I presented about my experience learning Food Photography through my work with Prairie Girl Bakery.

 Thanks again to the Foothills Camera Club.
-If you want to get involved with the club, I highly recommend coming to one of their monthly meetings.
+If you want to get involved with the club, I highly recommend attending one of their monthly meetings.
 More info at: www.foothillscameraclub.ca